 How To Activate Ancestry DNA Kit For My Child

-- Initially Visit (https://www.ancestry.com/dna/activate/code), and Sign in or create a new Ancestry account.
+- Visit Ancestry DNA Activation and sign in or create a new Ancestry account.

-- To get weekly email updates about new information & relatives based on your minor’s DNA result, Tap Yes.
-To opt out from email updates click No and then Next.
+- Choose whether to receive weekly email updates about new information and relatives based on your child’s DNA results, then click “Next.”

 - Review all information and click “Submit and Activate.”

 Activating your child’s Ancestry DNA kit and exploring your family’s genetic heritage has never been easier.
 Remember to check the DNA kit status on the Ancestry website and keep an eye on any updates regarding your child’s DNA results.
 Embark on this exciting journey and connect with your family’s history in a truly unique way.

 What Is the Age Requirement for Ancestry DNA Testing?

 Ancestry DNA requires all test participants to be at least 18 years of age.
 Parental consent is required for children under 18 to use a DNA kit, and the parent must also manage the account.
 Parents/guardians must provide consent, enter necessary information and manage privacy settings for their child’s DNA results.